fivetran/dbt_ad_reporting/models/docs.md

 {% docs utm_source %} The utm_source parameter of the ad. {% enddocs %}

 {% docs utm_term %} The utm_term parameter of the ad. {% enddocs %}

+{% docs source_relation %} The source of the record if the unioning functionality is being used.
+If not this field will be empty. {% enddocs %}